WrightDanG/FromVin/README.md

 ## Conclusion

-In my opinion, the journey...
+In my opinion, the journey fulfils the user stories in the following way:

+#### Browse wine and cheese products

+The user is readily able to do this and is able to access products from a multitude of different places.
+Content for these has been filled out and is available to a site visitor.

+#### Add wanted products to a basket

+This functionality works, and the user is kept informed of the success of this via messages, and represented by the updated bag button sitewide.

+#### Order and pay for said products to a stated delivery address

+The stripe integration is present and working, with redundancy code to ensure that transactions go through despite most potential checkout errors.

+#### Create a user account

+Whilst a guest is able to check out, the storage of delivery data within the account, plus access to previous order histories should give enough incentive for an account to be registered.
+They are able to do so should they want to.

+#### Access previous orders through said user account

+This functionality is present and working.

+#### Find out information regarding cheese, wine

+Between the guide and the blog applications, the platform is there for as much or as little information as the site owner sees fit to include.
+Representational data has been placed here to showcase this.

+#### Find out information regarding cheese and wine pairings

+The Recommendation application is present and working.
+Admittedly it is smaller in scope than hoped for, but is present to be built upon.

+Based on the above, I believe that the user stories have been met with the journey laid out.

 On a personal note, this course has been a superb experience.
 The intention was to utilise it to kickstart a career in software development and it has been successful in this regard already.
 For this reason, amongst others, I have had much less time available than I would want to do this final project justice.
 The idea is sound, the execution would have been well served by another couple of weeks of clear time to work on it.
+I've done my utmost to state my reasonings for design decisions within this readme, and sincerely hope that I've done enough both here and in my other projects to emphasise the journey that it's led me on across the last year.

+My thanks go to Can as a mentor throughout, and Gerry who stood in for the initial consultation on this project.
+If this project had not come down to the last day then I would have appreciated the opportunity to utilise their expertise again.
+Also thanks to Code Institute for the step by step guide to Development.

 ## Attribution
+- Primary credit goes to the Boutique Ado project, of which a majority of the store functionality is inherited from.
 - External links to wine tasting guides found at the [WineFolly](https://winefolly.com/) resource.
-- Assistance with adding django messages found at [Ordinarycoders.com](https://www.ordinarycoders.com/blog/article/django-messages-framework)
+- Assistance with adding Django messages found at [Ordinarycoders.com](https://www.ordinarycoders.com/blog/article/django-messages-framework)
 - Assistance with deploying static files with heroku found at [dev.to](https://dev.to/developerroad/tutorial-deploying-a-django-app-on-heroku-4k6o)
 - Images resized for deployment using [Resizeimage.net](https://resizeimage.net/)
 - Addition of select form assistance using [GeeksforGeeks](https://www.geeksforgeeks.org/choicefield-django-forms/)